skuttenkuler/Pho/README.md

 npm install
 ```

-format the `.env` reads as follows:
+Be sure that the `connection` reads as follows:
 ```bash
     DB_HOST=localhost
     DB_PORT=3306